SENSAAS/sensaas/docs/index.rst

 	utils/visualize.py examples/VALSARTAN.pcd

-- Example to convert a xyzrgb file into pdb file for visualization (generates the file 'dots.pdb')
+You can also convert a xyzrgb file into pdb file for visualization using PyMOL
 ::

 	utils/xyzrgb2dotspdb.py examples/VALSARTAN.xyzrgb

+It will generate the file 'dots.pdb'

 More on SENSAAS algorithm for developpers
 ------------------------------------------